salilab/imp_spatiotemporal_tutorial/doc/trajectory.md

 Modeling of a Trajectory {#trajectories}
 ====================================

-Here, we describe the final modeling problem in our composite workflow, how to build models of trajectory models using IMP.
+Here, we describe the final modeling problem in our composite workflow, how to build a trajectory model using IMP.

 # Trajectory modeling step 1: gathering of information {#trajectories1}